Huy-techSw/Huy-techSw/README.md

 ## Hi there 👋
+🌱 I’m currently learning FPT University
+👯 I’m looking to collaborate on github
+🤔 I’m looking for help with code!

 <!--
 **Huy-techSw/Huy-techSw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.